-StarTalk Radio bridges the intersection between Pop Culture and Science with clarity, humor and passion.
-Captivating subjects—such as space travel, extra-terrestrial life, the Big Bang, the future of our Earth and the environment, and breaking news from the universe—will all be explored.
-Hilarity ensues as Tyson is joined each week by comedian co-hosts, celebrities, and other special guests.
+StarTalk bridges the intersection between science, pop culture and comedy with clarity, humor and passion.
+Through our various shows, we explore captivating subjects such as space travel, extra-terrestrial life, the Big Bang, the role science plays in people’s lives, the future of our Earth and the environment, and breaking news from the universe.
+Or, as our host Neil deGrasse Tyson says, “Everything under the sun; Or rather under the universe!” for an audience of “All the people who never knew how much they’d love learning about space and science.”
+Tyson is joined each week by comedian co-hosts, celebrities, and other special guests.

 About our Theme Music